wjiang42/raspberry-pi-opencv/README.md

 # raspberry-pi-opencv

-This project is an attempt at object tracking using a Raspberry Pi.
-Through a the Raspberry Pi camera attached to a rotating platform, an object detection model directed the platform to tilt up/down and left/right and follow the desired object.
-As of yet, a custom model has not yet been programmed, so the model must be instructed to react to a certain class of object.
+This project is an attempt at object tracking using a Raspberry Pi 4.
+Through a Raspberry Pi camera attached to a rotating platform, an object detection model directs the platform to tilt up/down and left/right and follow the desired object.
+As of yet, a custom model has not yet been trained, so the model must be instructed to react to a certain class of object.

-Camera access and object detection used OpenCV.
-The model used for testing is [yolov3-tiny](https://pjreddie.com/darknet/yolo/), one of the fastest object detection models currently available.
+Camera access and object detection uses OpenCV.
+The model used for testing was [yolov3-tiny](https://pjreddie.com/darknet/yolo/), which was trained on the COCO dataset and has [80 classes](https://github.com/pjreddie/darknet/blob/master/data/coco.names).
+The dependencies necessary to contrl the servos of the pan-tilt platform were extracted from [Arducam's servo demo](https://github.com/ArduCAM/PCA9685).

-Despite speed of yolov3-tiny, the model achieves a frame rate of 5-7 fps when the input is scaled to 128x128.
+Despite speed of yolov3-tiny, the model only achieves a frame rate of 5-7 fps when the input is scaled to 128x128.
 This compounds the already relatively low mAP of yolov3-tiny.
+Combined with significant delay, the model often overshoots or fails to detect the object.

 #### Components Used
 - Raspberry Pi 4